musondaAlexander/musondaAlexander/readme.md

 <h1 align="center">Hi 👋, I'm Alexander Musonda</h1>
-<h3 align="center">A passionate software Engineer from Zambia
+<h3 align="center">A passionate software Engineer from Zambia</h3>

-👨‍💻 All of my projects are available at [musondaalexander.me](musondaalexander.me)

 💬 Ask me about **Software Engineering management, Software Design, python , Data analysis,**

 📫 How to reach me **musondaalexander97@gmail.com**

 <p align="left">
+  👨‍💻 All of my projects are available at [musondaalexander.me](musondaalexander.me) I am currently Learning Flutter for and dart for mobile Developement and data Analytics with Google.
 </p>

 Languages and Tools: